Festivals and Events in Riverside County

 Without rain, plants withered away, and people couldn’t grow anything on their farmland.
 So they killed pigs, sheep, and oxen to hold a sacrificial ceremony to pray for rain.
 But still there was no rain at all.
 With all the livestock slaughtered, people at last had to kill chubs, carps, and salmon as sacrifices.
 The god saw his fishes to be killed and was sad to cry.
 He cried for three days, with thundering and lightning.
 His tears turned to be downpour, which irrigated the plants and grass.

-So, are you interested in attending shows, festivals and events in Riverside County?
+So, are you interested in attending shows, festivals and restaurants in Riverside County?
 There are bunch of exciting things happening in the county that you shouldn’t miss.
 Be sure to check out and enjoy!